 This post contains Amazon affiliate links.
-Please read disclosure.
+Please read the disclosure.

 In the midst, the idea for this blog entry came to me.
 A few years ago, while I was studying at university I found myself being extremely sad all too often.
 It did not help that I was a psychology major, being in the field made me self-diagnose every now and then.
 While that is not a bad thing, it was definitely mind-wrecking.
 To cut short, I read an article that said yoga helps with depression.
 Me being me, I decided to give it a try.
 I bought my yoga mat in 2016 and I began my journey to yoga.
 Purchase your own yoga mat on Amazon.